Jakob-gitcoder/ML_algorithmic_development_mental_disease_prediction/README.md

 ## Code implementation
 ### Overview of development steps (codefiles)
+Explain the environment the code was build and executed in - Ucloud, computational ressources.
 Explain what each file do in general and in order.
 Explain what the purpose of each file is.